RubyOpenSource/zenoss_client/README.markdown

+# zenoss_client: A Ruby library for REST access to Zenoss

 This is a work-in-progress to create an easy to use client REST API for Zenoss (http://www.zenoss.com) written in Ruby.
 I love Zenoss as a product, but I am much more efficient in Ruby than Python so I decided